lllDavid/Projects/marketplace/README.md

 ## Setting up Environment Variables:

 To use certain features, you'll need to create a `.env` file in the root of the project with the following content:
-(Otherwise, OAuth signup and login will not function, and you'll be unable to send password reset emails or messages to the support email address.)

 ```bash
 # Google OAuth credentials